High Hopes (Canadian TV series)

-High Hopes was a 1978 Canadian television soap opera that was shown on both Canadian and United States television, starring performers Bruce Gray and Dorothy Malone.
+High Hopes is a 1978 Canadian television soap opera that was shown on both Canadian and United States television, starring performers Bruce Gray and Dorothy Malone.

 The series was produced by Y&R Associates, Ltd, in conjunction with DCA Productions, Incorporated, and was filmed in Toronto.
 It was broadcast in Canada weekday afternoons on CBC Television, and syndicated to US television stations.
 Canadian producer was Karen Hazzard.
 The show was initially directed by Bruce Minnix, and later by several Canadian directors, including Nigel Napier-Andrews.
 It was written by Bryan Barney, Mort Forer, Marian Waldman and Winifred Wolfe.